joshnguyen99/joshnguyen99.github.io/_posts/2022-12-7-backprop.md

 ## Network and Forward Propagation

 Now we are ready to put things together and create our neural net.
 For the sake of simplicity, we will only define one additional method for our class, which is `loss_and_grad`.
-It will (1) take an input x and perform a forward pass to get the loss, and (2) perform a backward pass to calculate the gradient of the loss with respect to its parameters.
+It will (1) take an input $x$ and perform a forward pass to get the loss, and (2) perform a backward pass to calculate the gradient of the loss with respect to its parameters.

 As I have explained the forward pass above, we are able define the most part of our network.